 Return-address prediction stacks are a common feature of high-performance instruction-fetch units, but require accurate detection of instructions used for procedure calls and returns to be effective.
 For RISC-V, hints as to the instructions' usage are encoded implicitly via the register numbers used.
 A JAL instruction should push the return address onto a return-address stack (RAS) only when rd is x1 or x5.
-JALR instructions should push/pop a RAS as shown in Return-address stack prediction hints encoded in the register operands.
+JALR instructions should push/pop a RAS as shown in Table 1, "Return-address stack prediction hints encoded in the register operands of a JALR instruction."